jesslyntrixie/doodledetect/README.md

 # 🎨 DoodleDetect — Sketch Recognition with CLIP + SVM + FAISS

-DoodleDetect is a fun and intelligent sketch recognition system powered by OpenAI’s CLIP, Principal Component Analysis (PCA), and Support Vector Machine (SVM).
+DoodleDetect is a fun and intelligent sketch recognition system powered by OpenAI’s CLIP, Principal Component Analysis (PCA), Support Vector Machine (SVM), and FAISS for fast similarity search.
 Designed with both performance and personality, it includes a full-featured GUI, educational utility, and a mascot named Pixie to welcome you into the world of doodle classification.

 > ✨ Whether you're drawing a palm tree, a windmill, or something in between — DoodleDetect is here to guess it (almost) correctly!

 ---